P4P5 Reverse Model Drawing (Before and After Fractional Change)

 Click if above box appears blank

-Partially filled containers are often tested in Paper 2 of P5 and P6 exam papers.
+Such questions are common in Paper 2 of P5 and P6 exams.

 If the above question is easy, try to do the more challenging question below.